 - 0.5 grams of tulsi ghanvati (Ocimum sanctum)

-Even though these findings are promising, research on ashwagandha’s potential effects on inflammation is limited at this time.
+However, research on ashwagandha’s potential effects on inflammation remain limited.

 Ashwagandha may help reduce inflammatory markers in the body.
 However, more research is needed.

 - immediate and general memory